scality/backbeat/docs/DesignMDIngestion.md

 * First, determine if this is a fresh install of Zenko or an upgrade installation.
     * This can be determined by checking if Zookeeper has stored a sequence ID.
-* If this is a fresh install of Zenko, we will create a `snapshot`.
+* If this is a fresh install of Zenko, we will create a pause the live log ingestion to ingest previously existing metadata.
     * Record the last sequence ID from the Metadata server (send a query using the `metadataWrapper`) that is part of the S3 connector - this will serve as a marker that will be stored as a `log offset` to bookmark the point between